microchip-pic-avr-examples/avr128db48-training-on-opamp-xoschf-mvio-studio/README.md

 ## Setup

-Most assignments can be completed using the AVR128DB48 Curiosity Nano without any extra components, but some assignments require a logic analyzer or hardware modifications.
+Most assignments can be completed using the AVR128DB48 Curiosity Nano without any extra components, but some assignments require the MPLAB® Data Visualizer Stand alone, MPLAB® Mindi™ Analog Simulator, a logic analyzer or hardware modifications.
 See the training manual for setup of specific assignments.

 ![MCHP](images/avr128db48-cnano.png)